Kaurava (film)

-Kowrava is a 1998 Indian Kannada-language romantic drama film directed by S. Mahendar.
+Kaurava is a 1998 Indian Kannada-language romantic drama film directed by S. Mahendar.
 The film stars B. C. Patil and Prema in the lead roles.
 The core theme of the movie is loosely based on the Tamil film Kadalora Kavithaigal (1986).
 The film was remade in Telugu as Kauravudu (2000).
+The film has a namesake sequel Once More Kaurava (2017).